Flyaway Friday: Getting To Know The Japanese Better

 The cafes and restaurants generally have a smoking only designated areas, except Starbucks, which prohibits smoking inside.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 5
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 5

 Smoking is even allowed in the hotel rooms in Japan.
 When booking a room, you need to be specific if you need a smoking or a non-smoking room (something that you wouldn’t find in most countries).